 Is renters insurance worth it?

-Renters insurance also covers your personal possessions if they are damaged in a natural disaster or stolen.
-It can also reimburse you for items that are lost and stolen from your car or when you are away from home.
+Renters insurance also covers your personal possessions if they are damaged in a covered natural disaster or stolen.
+It may also reimburse you for items that are lost and stolen from your car or when you are away from home.

 How much renters insurance do I need?

-You should purchase enough renter’s insurance to help you replace all of your personal possessions if they’re stolen, lost or damaged.
+Experts recommend purchasing enough renters insurance to help you replace all of your personal possessions if they are stolen, lost or damaged.

 A good way to figure out the value of everything you have is to create a list, or inventory, of all of your possessions and include dates of purchase, serial numbers, appraisal documents and any receipts.
 Use your cell phone or an app to take photos and save your inventory so that you can add to it if you make any new purchases.
 Include all expensive items and electronics, including computers, devices, home security systems, jewelry, instruments and any appliances you’ve purchased.
 Use the internet to identify what it would cost to replace those items, and then use that result to decide the minimum amount of renters insurance coverage you need.

-All tenants with pets should also purchase liability insurance to cover property damage caused by their pets.
+All tenants with pets should also consider purchasing liability insurance to cover property damage caused by their pets.
 If you have a large dog or a dog breed with more requirements from your insurance company, you may need to purchase additional liability insurance.

 How do I calculate renters insurance coverage?